Featured

 If you’d like more resources for daily prayer then check out our DAY BY DAY pages.

-BIBLE READINGS: You can find the readings for Thursday in the fourth week of the year here
+BIBLE READINGS: You can find the readings for Thursday after Ash Wednesday here.

-Mass today is at St Dyfrig and Samson Church at 10am
+Mass today is at Ss Dyfrig and Samson at 10am

 DAY BY DAY